carc1n0gen/quickpaste-old/README.md

 --------

-Pull the latest changes from master, or checkout the latest tag, sync dependencies, check for new configuration keys, and run migrations
+Pull the latest changes from master, or checkout the latest tag, sync dependencies, check for new configuration keys, run migrations, and compile js/css.

 `git fetch`